aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 ### Loyalty Program Performance

-### Data Integrity (??Maybe remove and put in own subheader, remember to remove from project background and change repo description??)

 ## Key Insisghts (??Maybe remove and just put points in Executie summry at end of project??)

 - Nationwide expansion had a considerable effect